codeplaysoftware/SYCL-For-CUDA-Examples/exercise-01/README.md

 ==============

-Requires CMake 3.17 to configure (makes use of FindCUDAToolkit for simplicity) Example is meant to be build and executed with DPC++ compiler.
+Requires CMake 3.17 to configure (makes use of FindCUDAToolkit for simplicity) This exercise must be compiled and executed with the DPC++ compiler.
 It is expected that you have read at least example-02 before attempting this exercise.